EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 A: Many SUID root programs are coded to create working files in `/tmp` or other directories without the slightest bit of sanity checking.
 A symbolic link is a mechanism where a file is created via the `ln` command.
 A symbolic link is nothing more than **a file that points to a different file**.
 Let’s reinforce the point with a specific example.

-In 2009, it was discovered a symlink vulnerability in *xscreensaver 5.01* that can be used to view the contents of other files not owned by a user.
+In 2009, it was discovered a symlink vulnerability in `xscreensaver 5.01` that can be used to view the contents of other files not owned by a user.
 Xscreensaver reads user configuration options from the `~/.xscreensaver` file.
 If the `.xscreensaver` file is a symlink to another file, then that other file is parsed and output to the screen when the user runs the xscreensaver program.
 Because OpenSolaris installs xscreensaver with the **setuid bit set**, the vulnerability allows us to read any file on the file system.

 &#9940; ` Countermeasures`: Secure coding practices are the best countermeasure available.
 Unfortunately, many programs are coded without performing sanity checks on existing files.
 Programmers should check to see if a file exists before trying to create one, by using the `O_EXCL | O_CREAT` flags.
-When creating temporary files, set the UMASK and then use the *tmpfile()* or *mktemp()* function.
+When creating temporary files, set the UMASK and then use the `tmpfile()` or `mktemp()` function.

 ### Q: Briefly describe at least two main services in Unix system that are often remotely attacked.
 For each of this services, explain how the remote attack occurs and discuss the possible countermeasure.

 A: **Main services** (common types of remote attacks):

 - &#128163; `FTP`: FTP is often abused to gain access to remote systems or to store illegal files.
 Many FTP servers allow anonymous access, enabling any user to log into the FTP server without authentication.
 Thus, attackers can begin to pull down sensitive configuration files such as `/etc/passwd`.
-  FTP servers had their fair share of security problems related to buffer overflow conditions and other insecurities.
+  FTP servers have long been associated with security problems related to buffer overflow conditions and other insecurities.
 One of the most recent FTP vulnerabilities has been discovered in **FreeBSD daemons**.
-The exploit creates a shell on a local port specified by the attacker.
+The exploit creates a shell on a local port specified by the attacker:

   We first need to create a netcat listener for the exploit to call back to: